adelriosantiago/adelriosantiago-blog/bitcoin-important-dates/eng.md

 ###### 1.- October 31st, 2008: Bitcoin whitepaper

 This was the day Satoshi Nakamoto published a scientific paper that started the whole bitcoin movement.
+See [Bitcoin: A Peer-to-Peer Electronic Cash System - Satoshi Nakamoto](http://https://bitcoin.org/bitcoin.pdf)

 ###### 2.- January 3rd, 2009: The Genesis block